Earn a $100 rebate when you purchase a qualifying ENERGY STAR® certified pool pump

 Save money by replacing your pool filtration pump or pump motor with a new variable-speed energy-efficient one.

-A swimming pool can account for up to 20 percent of your household energy use.
+Reduce your energy bills by up to a $1,000 a year with a new energy efficient pool pump.
 Purchase a qualifying ENERGY STAR® variable-speed product to receive a $100 rebate from PG&E.

 Rebates for single family customers